Brain Fog: Solutions to Help You Improve Concentration

 Stem Cell Regeneration Center Blog, Research

-‘Brain fog’ is a colloquial term used to describe the feeling of being scatter-brained, confused, forgetful or mentally impaired.
+‘Brain fog’ is a colloquial term for feeling scatter-brained, confused, forgetful, or mentally impaired.

 Where did I leave my keys?

 how to get rid of brain fogWhen we reach “a certain age,” we all have these moments.
-Some people call it brain cloud; some call it brain fog but most people just accept it as part of getting older.
-But, is that always the true?
-Brain fog, is not really a medical condition that can be diagnosed but it might be a warning signal of a different underlying health problem that should be identified and addressed.
+Some people call it brain cloud, some call it brain fog, but most people just accept it as part of getting older.
+But is that always true?
+Brain fog is not really a medical condition that can be diagnosed, but it might be a warning signal of a different underlying health problem that should be identified and addressed.

 What was i was saying again?

-From autoimmune diseases like connective tissue disease to long-covid or some neurodegenerative diseases like parkinson’s, brain fog is often one of the common early warning signals that should not be ignored.
-According to a recent study, published by the Journal Annals of Clinical and Transnational Neurology, The neurological symptoms from viral infection such as long-covid can include brain fog, tingling, numbness, dizziness, headaches, ringing in the ears (tinnitus), blurred vision and fatigue.
-To date, this is one of the longest follow-up studies of neurological symptoms of long Covid patients but were never hospitalized.
-At The Regeneration Center brain fog is amongst the top symptoms that patients report as reasons why they seek out stem cell therapy for anti-aging and wellness.
+From autoimmune diseases like connective tissue disease to long-covid or some neurodegenerative diseases like Parkinson’s, brain fog is often one of the standard early warning signals that should not be ignored.
+According to a recent study published by the Journal Annals of Clinical and Transnational Neurology, The neurological symptoms from a viral infection long-term, can include brain fog, tingling, numbness, dizziness, headaches, ringing in the ears (tinnitus), blurred vision and fatigue.
+This is one of the most extended follow-up studies of neurological symptoms of long Covid patients who were never hospitalized.
+At The Regeneration Center, brain fog is amongst the top symptoms that patients report as reasons why they seek out stem cell therapy for anti-aging and wellness.

 • Poor concentration